snighdhasarali/humanoid_satoshi/README.md

 i
 	​

- is the displacement applied to the target pose
+: Adjustment added to target joint position

-This allows the humanoid to react mechanically to disturbances.
+This produces physically realistic reactions to disturbances.

 3. Balance Control Using Base Orientation

-Base roll and pitch, obtained from the floating base, are used to modify the ankle and hip joints to maintain upright posture.
+The humanoid’s floating base roll and pitch angles are used to modify hip and ankle joint targets:

 𝑞
 ankle